Andrew Henderson

 Belize is a well-known jurisdiction for offshore banking and company formation.

-You might want to move to Belize as the country’s recognized official language is English, and a reported 63% of the population speak it.
+You might want to move to Belize as the country’s recognised official language is English and a reported 81% of the population speaks it.

-Sure, there are pockets where Belizean Creole or Spanish are used more often, but English should be enough to go about your affairs and social life.
+Sure, there are pockets where Belizean Creole or Spanish are used more often, but English should be enough to allow you to conduct your affairs and social life.

-And needless to say, it’s a beautiful paradise along the coast of the Caribbean Sea: you can explore Mayan ruins or go snorkeling, fishing, sailing, caving, and much more.
+It’s a beautiful paradise along the coast of the Caribbean Sea, where you can explore Mayan ruins or go snorkelling, fishing, sailing, caving, and much more.

 3. Bermuda